selkies-project/docker-nvidia-glx-desktop/README.md

 kubectl create -f xgl.yml
 ```

-**If the Selkies-GStreamer WebRTC HTML5 interface does not connect or is extremely slow, read Step 4 and the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section very carefully.**
+**If the Selkies WebRTC HTML5 interface does not connect or is extremely slow, read Step 4 and the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section very carefully.**

 > NOTE: The container tags available are `latest` and `24.04` for Ubuntu 24.04, `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04.
 [Persistent container tags](https://github.com/selkies-project/docker-nvidia-glx-desktop/pkgs/container/nvidia-glx-desktop) are available in the form `24.04-20210101010101`. `SELKIES_BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.
 The container must NOT be run in privileged mode.

-Change `SELKIES_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the Selkies-GStreamer interface if your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
+Change `SELKIES_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the Selkies interface if your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).

 **3. Connect to the web server spawned at port 8080.
 You may configure the ingress endpoint or reverse proxy that your Kubernetes cluster provides to this port for external connectivity.**

 The default username is `ubuntu` for both the web authentication prompt and the container Linux username.
 The environment variable `PASSWD` (defaulting to `mypasswd`) is the password for the container Linux user account, and `SELKIES_BASIC_AUTH_PASSWORD` is the password for the HTML5 interface authentication prompt.
-If `SELKIES_ENABLE_BASIC_AUTH` is set to `true` for Selkies-GStreamer but `SELKIES_BASIC_AUTH_PASSWORD` is unspecified, the HTML5 interface password will default to `PASSWD`.
+If `SELKIES_ENABLE_BASIC_AUTH` is set to `true` for Selkies but `SELKIES_BASIC_AUTH_PASSWORD` is unspecified, the HTML5 interface password will default to `PASSWD`.

-> NOTE: Only one web browser can be connected at a time with the Selkies-GStreamer WebRTC interface.
+> NOTE: Only one web browser can be connected at a time with the Selkies WebRTC interface.
 If the signaling connection works, but the WebRTC connection fails, read Step 4 and the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section.

-Additional configurations and environment variables for the Selkies-GStreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [Selkies-GStreamer Main Script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py) or `selkies-gstreamer --help`.
+Additional configurations and environment variables for the Selkies WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [Selkies Main Script](https://github.com/selkies-project/selkies/blob/master/src/selkies_gstreamer/__main__.py) or `selkies-gstreamer --help`.

-**4. (Not Applicable for KasmVNC) Read carefully if the Selkies-GStreamer WebRTC HTML5 interface does not connect or is extremely slow.**
+**4. (Not Applicable for KasmVNC) Read carefully if the Selkies WebRTC HTML5 interface does not connect or is extremely slow.**

-A [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) is required because you are self-hosting WebRTC, unlike commercial services using WebRTC.
+A [TURN server](https://github.com/selkies-project/selkies/blob/main/docs/firewall.md#turn-server) is required because you are self-hosting WebRTC, unlike commercial services using WebRTC.

-Choose whether to use host networking, an internal [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server), or an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server).
+Choose whether to use host networking, an internal [TURN server](https://github.com/selkies-project/selkies/blob/main/docs/firewall.md#turn-server), or an external [TURN server](https://github.com/selkies-project/selkies/blob/main/docs/firewall.md#turn-server).

 - **Internal TURN Server:**

 <details markdown>
   <summary>Open Section</summary>

-There is an internal [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) inside the container that may be used when an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) or host networking is not available.
+There is an internal [TURN server](https://github.com/selkies-project/selkies/blob/main/docs/firewall.md#turn-server) inside the container that may be used when an external [TURN server](https://github.com/selkies-project/selkies/blob/main/docs/firewall.md#turn-server) or host networking is not available.

 Uncomment the relevant environment variables `SELKIES_TURN_PROTOCOL=udp`, `SELKIES_TURN_PORT=3478`, `TURN_MIN_PORT=65534`, `TURN_MAX_PORT=65535` (change the ports accordingly) within `xgl.yml` (within `name:` and `value:`), where the `SELKIES_TURN_PORT` should not be used by any other host process or container, and the `TURN_MIN_PORT`/`TURN_MAX_PORT` port range has to contain at least two ports also not used by any other host process or container.
 Then, open all of these ports in the Kubernetes configuration `ports:` section in addition to the web server port.